 Private companies can raise capital for whatever purpose through an initial public offering by selling their shares to public investors.
 After that event, the private company becomes public.

 2021 had been a great year for the Philippine Stock Exchange in terms of initial public offerings.
-Ten additional companies were listed – 6 were regular companies, while 4 were Real Estate Investment Trusts (REITs).
+Ten additional companies were listed – six were regular companies, while four were Real Estate Investment Trusts (REITs).

 I avoided buying newly listed companies in the past because Warren Buffett, one of the world’s best investors, said it was not a good idea for regular investors.
 However, in 2021, I tested my chance of buying and IPO investing.

-With another ten new joiners in the pipeline this 2022, here are five things that I learned in 2021 which I hope could help you decide.
+With another ten new joiners in the pipeline this 2022, here are five things that I learned in 2021 that I hope could help you decide.